Boîte à Lunch comes to the Point!

 Fun, interactive cooking workshops

-The Boîte à Lunch cooking program is making its debut this fall 2019!
+The Boîte à Lunch cooking program made its debut in fall 2019!

-Affiliated with The Depot Community Food Centre, Share the Warmth will offer the Boîte à Lunch workshops starting in fall 2019.
+As of fall 2019, Share the Warmth, in affiliation with The Depot Community Food Centre, offers the Boîte à Lunch cooking workshops.
 Boîte à Lunch is a fun, hands-on after-school cooking program, which aims to get students involved in the preparation of healthy, delicious meals.
-These workshops teach children about nutrition, and healthy eating and lifestyle habits and aims to reinforce the food security of their families.
-Furthermore, the workshops aim to strengthen participants’ confidence and build autonomy.
+These workshops teach children about nutrition, and healthy eating and lifestyle habits and aim to reinforce the food security of their families.
+Furthermore, the workshops strengthen participants’ confidence and build autonomy.
 Through Boîte à Lunch, the kitchen becomes a space to learn, share, build bridges and make friends!

 Workshops are offered after school and on Saturdays: